mwarning/MeshGraphViewer/README.md

 ## Custom Buttons

-Add new buttons with commands to the `config => buttons` object in `index.html`.
-The program need to be rebuild, because the file is inside the program.
+Add new buttons using the configuration file [config.json](config.json) and pass it to grap-viewer via the `--config` argument.
+Other options like colors etc. can be gathered from the internal index.html config object.

 ## Related Software